SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

       }

-Each ``Player`` instance is initialized with a starting allowance of some specified number of coins from the bank during initialization (although it may receive fewer than that number, if not enough are available).
+Each ``Player`` instance is initialized with a starting allowance of a specified number of coins from the bank during initialization, although a ``Player`` instance may receive fewer than that number if not enough coins are available.

-The ``Player`` class defines a ``winCoins`` method, which tries to retrieve a certain number of coins from the bank and add them to the player's purse.
+The ``Player`` class defines a ``winCoins`` method, which retrieves a certain number of coins from the bank and adds them to the player's purse.
 The ``Player`` class also implements a deinitializer, which is called just before a ``Player`` instance is deallocated.
 Here, the deinitializer simply returns all of the player's coins to the bank: